EDFward/haskell-intro/README.md

 Learn Haskell by [CIS 194: Introduction to Haskell (Spring 2015)](https://www.seas.upenn.edu/~cis194/) from UPenn.
 If the URL doesn't work, try [this one](https://www.seas.upenn.edu/~cis194/spring15/).

-Following are my notes for each week's lecture notes and homeworks.
+Following are my notes for each week's lectures and homeworks.

 ### Week 1: Introduction to Haskell